 To meet the 2025 Scope 3 GHG emissions reduction goal, Scope 3 emissions must be lowered by 5,034 MtCO2e from the FY 2008 baseline of 20,136 MtCO2e.
-Overall, Scope 3 GHG emissions rose by 2,395 MtCO2e, up 11.6 percent from FY 2015, and 14.7 percent higher than the FY 2008 baseline value of 20,136 Mt-CO2e.
-GHG emissions from electrical transmission and distribution losses rose 1,784 MtCO2e, accounting for most of the increase.
-Transmission and distribution GHG emissions increased despite a 5.2 percent drop in use of purchased electricity, because the e-Grid distribution loss adjustment factor used to calculate local grid and hydropower transmission and distribution electrical losses jumped from 6.59 percent in FY 2015 to 9.09 percent in FY 2016.
+Overall, Scope 3 GHG emissions dropped by 6,323 MtCO2e, down 27 percent from FY 2016, and 15.2 percent less than the FY 2008 baseline value of 20,136 MtCO2e.
+GHG emissions from electrical transmission and distribution losses decreased 6,696 MtCO2e, accounting for most of the drop.
+The reduction in GHG emissions from transmission and distribution losses was primarily due to a 42.7% drop in the e-Grid Distribution Loss Adjustment Factor, which declined from 9.09% in FY 2016 to 5.21% in FY 2017.
 Unless projected drops in purchased electricity and transmission and distribution loss GHG emissions from the implementation of planned UESC Phase II energy conservation measures and construction of a combined heat and power plant are significant, BNL will need to focus its efforts on reducing GHG emissions from employee business air travel and employee commuting.
-Actions taken in 2016 that will help BNL to reduce GHG emissions from air travel and employee commuting and move forward in achieving the Scope 3 GHG reduction goal included:
+Actions taken in 2017 that will help BNL to reduce GHG emissions from air travel and employee commuting and move forward in achieving the Scope 3 GHG reduction goal included: